Parsec watches out for the client, even when they aren't aware of it.

 At the completion of the first milestone the client pays Parsec an agreed-upon fee.
 If the client is satisfied then work proceeds to the next milestone.
 This cycle continues until the project is complete.
 The client may extend this working relationship through mutual agreement with Parsec.

 Project milestones are determined by the requirements of the end product.
 Milestones can only be set once the requirements have been settled, a set of specifications fixed, and the architecture and design created.
 Otherwise, it is nearly impossible to know how much work and time a particular milestone will require.

 Projects may include a milestone for creating a specification, an architecture, or a design.
 Each successive milestone can only be determined once the foundational work of the preceding phase is complete.
 (See the paper Where Software Comes From for more on these dependencies.)

 Parsec is "on retainer" to the client.
 Parsec and the client determine what work is to be done on a short-term basis.
-Typically work is aimed at concluding a cycle in one or two weeks, but Parsec may also work on long-term projects such as system architecture and integration plans on an hourly basis.
+Typically work is aimed at concluding a cycle in one or two weeks (note: not a "sprint"), but Parsec may also work on long-term projects such as system architecture and integration plans on an hourly basis.

 Discovery and pure research projects are almost always done on an hourly basis, since no one knows how much effort is involved in coming to any conclusion.
 (That's why they call it "discovery.")
 See "Consulting Services Client Manifesto" above for more on work billed on an hourly basis.